-The Department of Emergency Services is responsible for the efficient, effective and economical provision of Emergency Medical Services (EMS), Health Services (HS), and Ocean Safety and Lifeguard Services (OSD) for the City and County of Honolulu.
+The Department of Emergency Services (ESD) is responsible for the efficient, effective and economical provision of Emergency Medical Services (EMS), Health Services (HS), and Ocean Safety and Lifeguard Services (OSD) for the City and County of Honolulu.
 The EMS Division provides onsite emergency medical care and Advanced Life Support ambulance services.
 The Health Services branch provides pre-employment medical screening and employment related medical services for all City employees.
 The Ocean Safety Division provides primary response to emergencies that arise on the beaches and in the near shore waters, injury prevention and education programs related to ocean use.
 The Department engages in disaster planning and response in coordination with other local, State, Federal, non-profit, and private agencies and organizations.
-The Department receives reimbursement from the State for EMS services and ocean safety services provided at State parks.
+The State reimburses ESD for ocean safety services provided at State parks and provides limited funding for EMS Services.
+ESD also bills users for ambulance services.